HERBS, AND THEIR USE IN DEVELOPMENT

 This warning applies to all herbal products, including American, European, as well as popular Chinese and East Indian or Ayurvedic herbs.
 We find repeatedly that even the best brands contain too many toxic metals.
 For this reason, please do not use herbs on a continuous basis.
 Take them only for short periods of time, if at all.

-toxicity.
-We are also finding that most, if not all herbs are quite
+Yin toxicity.
+We are also finding that most,

 are very yin and more yin herbs, even if they relieve symptoms, eventually unbalances the body and can be difficult to reverse.
 This problem is made worse when herbs

 are extracted and mixed with alcohol or glycerin.